jeraldg/govtech-assessment/README.md

 ### Project setup

-- Run `npm install` in the root of the folder
+1. Run `npm install` in the root of the folder
-- You will need to modify the `.env` file in the repo to reflect accurate credentials
+2. You will need to modify the `.env.example` file and change the file name to `.env` to reflect accurate credentials
-- You can start the project by running `npm start`
+3. You can start the project by running `npm start`
-- You can test the project by running `npm test` -> For the tests to run successfully, the database have to be empty
+4. You can test the project by running `npm test` -> For the tests to run successfully, the database have to be empty

 ### Postman collection